vighneshiyer/today/README.md

       - AST hacking is painful, and no Markdown renderer (for roundtrip)
 - Decision
   - All these seem to support raw AST dumping mode, which is what I'm looking for
-  - Of these, mistletoe seems to be the best balance of performance and compliance and ease of working with the AST representation; mistune is a close second
+  - **Initial thoughts**: mistletoe seems to be the best balance of performance and compliance and ease of working with the AST representation; mistune is a close second
-  - At the end of the day, mistune is superior.
-Markdown renderer, easy pure Python AST, fast
+  - **Update**: mistune is superior.
+Markdown renderer from AST, easy pure Python AST (just dicts and lists), fast
+  - **Further update**: all these libraries are a pain to work with and have very minimal benefit for this project.
+I just want to parse very specific Markdown features and leave the rest of the document alone, so I have switched to manual and minimal parsing.

 ### Rich TUI Library